 A third voice replied, “We think not.
 We thought one jumped through the window but didn’t see anyone when we got to look.”

 “Idiots!” the first voice yelled.
 “Boss will deal with you later if that turns out to be correct and details reported.
 Orders were no witnesses!”
-After a momentary pause, he continued, “Get those two into the truck, and let’s get moving before we get company.
+After a momentary pause, he continued, “Get those two into the truck, and let’s get moving before the police arrive!
 Stephane!
 You’re in the back to watch over the packages!”

 They had all spoken in rough English but with varying accents, suggesting differing nationalities.

-There were grunts of exertion followed by two soft thuds as the sacks were heaved into the rear, and the truck jiggled slightly in the process.
+There were grunts of exertion, followed by two soft thuds, as the sacks were heaved into the rear, the truck jiggling slightly in the process.
 Rob heard the sound of sackcloth being pushed over the bare metal of the truck floor before he was squeezed by the large toolbox as the man and girl were shoved as far in as possible.
 Rob barely suppressed a groan.
 A third jiggle signalled that Stephane had climbed in before the tailgate slammed shut with an eerie finality.

-There was no way of knowing in which direction they were travelling, but judging by the periodic slowing down followed by gentle acceleration, Rob decided they were going through other small towns or villages.
-That suggested he was not on the A10 highway between Italy and the capital, Ljubljana.
-Instead, from his recollection of the maps, they were travelling either north, further into the heart of Slovenia, or south towards Croatia.
+There was no way of knowing in which direction they were travelling.
+However, with the periodic slowing down and subsequent gentle acceleration, Rob was sure they were going through other small towns or villages.
+That meant he wasn’t on the A10 highway between Italy and the capital, Ljubljana.
+Instead, he decided, they were either travelling north, further into the heart of Slovenia, or south towards Croatia.

-From time to time the thug, who Rob presumed was Stephane, shifted his weight and asked, “You still alive in there?” as he thumped the larger of the two sacks, soliciting a grunt or moan, and subsequently chuckling to himself.
+From time to time the thug Rob knew as Stephane shifted his weight and asked, “You still alive in there?” as he thumped the larger of the two sacks.
+On hearing a grunt or moan, Stephane chuckled.
 Occasionally there was a gentle whimper from the young girl.